California Revocable Living Trust Tax Guide: 6 Things to Simplify Your Plan

 What was eliminated

-Exclusion for rental/investment property; unlimited value exclusion for primary residence; most grandparent-grandchild transfers
+Exclusion for rental and investment property; unlimited value exclusion for primary residence; most grandparent-grandchild transfers

 4. Capital Gains Tax and the Stepped-Up Basis Advantage